-No local credits may count towards high school graduation plans Students receive local credits for courses that are not state approved as well as additional P.E. credits.
-Local courses also include courses such as Student Aide, Academic Decathlon and STAAR Remediation, Student Council.
-See the High School Course Description Guide (CDG) to determine which courses are state or local.
+No local credits can count towards graduation on the Recommended or Distinguished Achievement Program (DAP) plans.
+Students receive local credits for courses that are not state approved as well as additional P.E. credits.
+Local courses such as Student Aide, Academic Decathlon and TAKS remediation may NOT be counted toward graduation on the Recommended Program.
 Students are advised to limit the number of courses they take for local credit.